awsdocs/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 For instructions on how to create and test a working sample, see [Using the AWS SDK for Python \(Boto\)](UsingTheBotoAPI.md)\.

-The following Python code example demonstrates permanently deleting a versioned object by deleting all of its versions\.
+The following Python code example creates an Amazon S3 bucket, enables it for versioning, and configures a lifecycle that expires noncurrent object versions after 7 days\.

 ```
 def create_versioned_bucket(bucket_name, prefix):